-Some years ago, the Council was insured by Municipal Mutual Insurance (MMI); unfortunately whilst the Council was insured by MMI they went into liquidation.
+601 Some years ago, the Council was insured by Municipal Mutual Insurance (MMI); unfortunately whilst the Council was insured by MMI they went into liquidation.
 Following the collapse of MMI, a Scheme of Arrangement was made that allowed MMI to 'run-off' the business and deal with outstanding claims.
 Due to increasing numbers of liability claims that MMI continued to receive, MMI pursued the matter of their continuing liability through the Courts.
 The Supreme Court gave iudgement in March 2012.
 This clarified MMI's position in respect of future claims and led ultimately to increasing liabilities for MMI.
 The Scheme of Arrangement was enforced in January 2014.
 A £0.2m levy has been charged against the Council, which represents 25% of the total claims paid by MMI on behalf of the Council since 1993 (£0.851m) less a protected liability sum of £50k as agreed by the Financial Services Compensation Board.
-The Contingent Liability shown for 2019/20 is the the Council.
+The Contingent Liability shown for 2019/20 is the balance of the total claims paid by MMI on behalf of the Council.